crdrost/essay-seeds/maths/real analysis notes.md

 we formalize that?
 That is a trickier question, and it requires defining a relation.
 What is a relation?

-> Let R be any subset of A × B. Then a R b means that (a, b) ∈ R. We say that R
+> Let R be any subset of A × B. Then a R b means that (a, b) ∈ ℝ. We say that R
 > is a "binary relation" between A and B, and that a is related to b through R.

 Well, that was easy, but we care about one subset of relations more importantly: